WF Area Food Bank Mobile Pantry scheduled throughout March

 WICHITA FALLS, Texas (TNN) - The Wichita Falls Area Food Bank’s Mobile Pantry will be visiting several locations throughout the month of March.

-Then on Wednesday, they’ll be at Midtown Manor from 10 a.m. to noon
+Then on Friday, they’ll be at Mt.
+Pleasant Baptist Church from 2:30 p.m. to 4 p.m.

 All of the remaining Mobile Pantry dates for March can be found below: